pandabear-neil/microsoft_fabric_mods/README.md

 # Microsoft Fabric Mods
-**TL;DR**: Code Snippets, designs, and thinkings centered around the Microsoft Fabric Platform.
+**TL;DR**: Code Snippets, Designs, and other things about building a Data Analytics Solution in Microsoft Fabric.

----

-Welcome to the **Microsoft Fabric Mods** repository!
-This repository serves as a collection of useful code snippets, design ideas, and thoughts centered around the Microsoft Fabric platform.

----
-**WARNING: FROM THE PERSPECTIVE OF A JUNIOR DATA PROFESSIONAL**